crossroadchurch/paul/README.md

 * 31 Mar 2017 *
 * Song usage report exports to Excel spreadsheet in addition to text file
+* Music controller view added.
+Currently allows the user to advance to the next or previous slide from a musician oriented view.
+Route is /music-control

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.